Javascript vs. Typescript: Which is Better?

 Learning Curve and Setup

 Javascript is easy to learn and code, while Typescript takes time to understand.
 So, before writing codes in Typescript, a programmer should be well-versed in the scripting knowledge of Typescript.
-Moreover, no build setup needs in Java, while in Typescript, an npm package requires for static typing.
+Moreover, no build setup is needed in Java, while in Typescript, an npm package requires static typing.

 Optional Parameters